Welcome to the childhood world of our 43rd President, George W. Bush, and his remarkable family.

-Thursday, December 16th, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a FREE reading event for children of all ages in the Visitor Center.
-Children will read a few books including the feature book "A Christmas Carol" and each child will receive a copy of the book to call their own.
+Thursday, September 21st, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a FREE reading event for children of all ages in our Visitor Center.
+We will read several books including the feature book "Dog-Gone School".
+Each child will receive a copy of that book to call their own.
 Refreshments will also be served, and each child will receive a special gift from Whataburger!

 Space is limited so call 432-685-1112 to reserve a place for your child.

 Reading programs sponsored by:

 Whataburger, The Texas Pecos Trail & The Morrow Family Foundation

 The Laura Bush Bookshelves are also fully stocked and ready for children of all ages to receive a free book to call their own.
 Come by during our normal business hours and pick out your book!
 Limit 1 book per child/day.
 You can also exchange your old books for new ones.